 MacOS has a slower and less aggressive update cycle compared to Windows.
 Despite this, it checks for daily updates and applies them whenever available.

 One of the major downfalls of the macOS is that after several years, old devices and operating systems can’t install or apply the newest updates.
 In these cases, the devices become less secure, and the only thing to protect them is investing in a newer device.

 Similar to the Windows BitLocker encryption, macOS offers FileVault 2.

 This encryption software protects all of the data on the Mac.
 For example, passwords are protected using the Apple M1 or T2 chip, and file-level encryption is activated.

 Privacy Reports are available via the Safari Toolbar.
-These reports provide users with information on what trackers Safari has blocked and show how Safari protects users during their browsing sessions.
+These reports inform users what trackers Safari has blocked and how Safari protects users during browsing.